nhsconnect/national-authentication/pages/Introduction/Intro_Identitymanagement.md

 sidebar: overview_sidebar
 permalink: Intro_Identitymanagement.html
 toc: true
-summary: A brief introduction to Identity management Service
+summary: A brief introduction to Identity Management Service
 ---

-The Identity Management service provides a comprehensive and secure way to manage the complete identity life cycle of the users and services across all kinds of devices.
-The NHS Identity Management service offers the below advantages:
+The Identity Management Service provides a comprehensive and secure way to manage the complete identity life cycle of the users and services across all kinds of devices.
+The NHS Identity Management Service offers the below advantages:

 > * Web scale architecture that is proven to support millions of identities, provisioning thousands of identities per second with high availability.
 > * Visualize identity relationships through NHS Identity's management console.